 The Sheriff's Office does not solicit for funds over the phone under any circumstances!

 Criminals are now able to use false or “spoofed” numbers to make it appear that the call is coming from a Sheriff’s Office phone number, or from the Courts.
 The criminals will use names of officers currently employed by KCSO, or they will give you a false name.

 If you are a victim of this scam:

-If you received a false call and actually sent/confirmed funds and wish to file a complaint with the Federal Trade Commission you can do so at http://www.ftccomplaintassistant.gov/Information#crnt&panel1-1
+If you received a false call and actually sent/confirmed funds and wish to file a complaint with the Federal Trade Commission you can do so at https://reportfraud.ftc.gov/#/form/main

 For more information on the topic:

-King County District Courts Link: http://www.kingcounty.gov/courts/district-court/about/jury.aspx
+King County District Courts Link: https://kingcounty.gov/courts/district-court/Jury.aspx"

 Snopes Link: http://www.snopes.com/crime/fraud/juryduty.asp